How to be a PetRescuer

-Imagine how you’d feel if your pet disappeared.
-Find out how you can make a difference by helping to reunite lost pets with their owners.
+Find out how you can make a difference by helping to reunite lost pets with their owners

-As pet parents, our concern for animals extends beyond our own family to all dogs and cats, particularly those in need.
+As pet parents, our concern for animals often extends beyond our own family to all dogs and cats, particularly those in need.
 If you’ve ever wanted to do more to give back the love you receive from your own pet, consider becoming a PetRescuer.
-There are more ways than ever to help reunite a lost pet with its family.

-- Lost Pet Alert Emails: Sign up!
+- Lost Pet Alert emails: Sign up!
 After providing your email address and zip code, you’ll receive an email when a dog or cat has been lost in your area.
 You’ll get the pet’s name and description and the area where it was last seen.

-- PetRescuer 101: Find out how to locate pets by predicting behavior and get tips from a real pet detective.
+- HomeAgain pet resources: Find articles about how to locate pets by understanding behavior and get tips from a real pet detective.

 - “Like” HomeAgain on Facebook.
-This site for pet parents features a ‘Pet Pic of the Week’ and ‘Caption This’ games where you can upload a pet’s photo and share stories.
-It’s also where a community of more than 700,000 like-minded HomeAgain fans see product news, news articles, tips, PetRescuer info and more.
+This site for pet parents features is made up of more than 700,000 like-minded HomeAgain fans.
+Get product news, news articles, tips, PetRescuer info, and more.